ibnuda/fpmortals/manuscript/complete.md

   val VaderI = Cop.Inject[Vader, Cop[DarthT]]
   val darth: Cop[DarthT] = VaderI.inj(Vader("hello", 1))
 ~~~~~~~~

-To be able to use the `scalaz-deriving` API, we need an `Isomorphism` between
-our ADTs and the `iotaz` generic representation.
-It is a lot of boilerplate,
-we will get to that in a moment:

 Agar dapat menggunakan APA `scalaz-deriving`, kita membutuhkan `Isomorphism`
 antara TDA kita dengan representasi generik `iotaz`.
 Akan sangat banyak plat cetak